kechen1984/2H-SIAM/README.md

-All of the details for the use of the 2H-SIAM(1.0) is provided in https://data.mendeley.com/datasets/tzgxsnfbdp/2.
+All of the details for the use of the 2H-SIAM(1.0) are provided in https://data.mendeley.com/datasets/tzgxsnfbdp/2.

 Safari do not works well with  Mendeley data, please use Chrome or Edge to open the link.